Kitura/kitura.dev/en/guides/typesafesessions.md

 ## Handling store failure

 It is possible that the session store could become inaccessible, resulting in a failure to persist or remove sessions from the store.
 In such cases, an error will be logged for you.
-However, you can also take additional steps in the case of an error by supplying an optional callback:
+However, you can also take additional steps in the case of an error by supplying a callback which takes an `Error?`:
 ```swift
 router.post("/cart") { (session: MySession, book: Book, respondWith: @escaping (Book?, RequestError) -> Void) -> Void in
     session.books.append(book)